Why do people volunteer?

 Anybody is welcome to volunteer for Islamic Help – we are committed to ensuring equality of opportunity for everyone who volunteers with us.
 We have volunteers who are students, retired, unemployed, employed, elderly and young and our volunteers are drawn from a variety of ethnic and religious backgrounds.

-Any volunteers that want to work with children may be subject to CRB checks.
+Any volunteers who want to work with children may be subject to CRB checks.

 Do you offer training to volunteers?

-We hold Volunteer Development Seminars and also provide induction training to ensure that volunteers are able to carry out their tasks in as safe a way as possible.
+We hold volunteer seminars and also provide induction training to ensure that volunteers are able to carry out their tasks in as safe a way as possible.
 We also train our volunteers so that they are familiar with the organisation and its work.
 In addition we provide training and materials so that volunteers have the requisite knowledge and skills to carrying out any given task.

-The Volunteer Development Manager or another member of staff supervises the work of volunteers and will be on hand to answer questions and queries.
-Volunteers that undertake fundraising are supported in their role by the Fundraising Team and one always able to address questions and queries to the team.
+The volunteer co-ordinator or another member of staff supervises the work of volunteers and will be on hand to answer questions and queries.
+Volunteers who undertake fundraising are supported in their role by the Fundraising Team and staff who are able to address questions and queries.